Micro Machines (video game): Reception

 Critics had mixed opinions on the Amiga version's graphics and sound.
 Amiga Joker and French magazine Amiga Dream's reviewers liked them, but CU Amiga's criticised the graphics as "poorly detailed" and the sound as "simple".
 The One's reviewer's lauded the two-player mode, described as "the best two-player racing game we've ever seen".
 Stuart Campbell of Amiga Power's praised the locations and control, although he criticised the "limited" single-player mode and lack of parallax scrolling.
 Paul Roundell of Amiga Action praised the originality, but criticised the head-to-head mode, saying it "breaks the excitement".
 A reviewer from Amiga Computing believed the tracks were "entertaining" and liked that they were made up of "silly things".
 The vehicles racing in the environments was described by Steve Bradley of Amiga Format as "absolutely bloody brilliant", and he also praised the addictiveness.

 Other versions were also well received.
 Reviewing the NES version, Mega Fun praised the scrolling and controls.
 Skyler Miller of AllGame believed Micro Machines's graphics push the console's capabilities, and also liked the colourful scenery.
 GamePro's reviewer stated that the racing scenario variety and the vehicles being based on Galoob's Micro Machines toys made the game original.
 Mean Machines's reviewer liked the presentation and playability, but described the sprites as "inconsistent".
 In a review of the SNES version, GamePro lauded the "cartoony" graphics and "cheerful" sound effects, along with the lack of car customisation to keep the gameplay "basic".
 Coming Soon Magazine's reviewer criticised the PC version's "simple" graphics, but thought highly of its addictiveness and "well-produced" animation.

 Accolades

 In 1995, Total! rated Micro Machines 5th In their Top 100 SNES Games.
-They praised the game calling it a "Uniquely designed experience" and the praised the top-down view, control system and the opponents A.I. that it works perfectly.
+They praised the game calling it a "Uniquely designed experience" and they praised the top-down view, control system and the opponents A.I. that it works perfectly.
 In 1996, Next Generation ranked Micro Machines as number 18 on their "Top 100 Games of All Time", citing the "heart-pounding, adrenaline-pumping action", split-second accurate controls, and perfect balance.
 Micro Machines was listed by The Guardian in June 2014 as one of the 30 best British video games.
 The NES version is 31 in IGN's Top 100 NES Games, the highest ranked unlicensed game.